Aseel-Dweedar/theory/html-css.md

 - **How do you make` <img />` in the width of the screen no - matter how big or small it is**
 - **In css; what is `vh` and `vw` ?**
 - **Difference between positions: absolute, relative, …..?**
+- **what is a span? and what is the difference between a span and a div?**
+- **how to make some elements appear and disappear using CSS?**